 The Mediterranean climate zones are located in specific geological areas.
 The movements of the tectonic plates have created steep areas by the sea as well as in the mountains.
 In the studied areas we find that a combination of geological and geographical elements have resulted in a Mediterranean climate.

 Following a succession of alternating glacial periods and climatic warming, the areas shown became natural "shelters" for plant species near the ocean or in the rocky areas inland.
-Various factors has allowed the plant's in these areas to develop resistance, while being relatively "sheltered".
+Various factors have allowed the plant's in these areas to develop resistance, while being relatively "sheltered".

 To find more about plant forms click here.